EPW varieties as moduli spaces on ordinary GM surfaces and special GM threefolds: Double dual EPW sextics as Bridgeland moduli spaces

-\begin{remark} Moreover, the involution on $\modulis_{\sigma_S}(v_1)$ induced by the group action $\mathfrak{S}^\vee_2$ coincides with the covering involution on the double dual EPW sextics as the Hodge isometries of the corresponding birational involutions on $X_S$ are the same (see \cite[Section 6.5]{Liu24} for the generic case).
-A point-wise description of the involution can be found in \cite[Remark 7.8]{DK24}.
-Also, the fixed locus $\modulis_{\sigma_S}(v_1)_{\mathfrak{S}^\vee_2}$ of the involution is exactly the ramification locus $Y^{\geq 2}_{A(S)^{\perp}}$. \end{remark}
+\begin{remark} Moreover, the involution on $\modulis_{\sigma_S}(v_1)$ induced by the autoequivalence $\Pi$ coincides with the covering involution on the double dual EPW sextic as the Hodge isometries of the corresponding birational involutions on $X_S$ are the same (see \cite[Section 6.5]{Liu24} for the Picard rank one case).
+A point-wise description of the involution can be found in \cite[Remark 7.8]{DK24}, and the fixed locus $\modulis_{\sigma_S}(v_1)_{\mathfrak{S}^\vee_2}$ of the involution is exactly the ramification locus $Y^{\geq 2}_{A(S)^{\perp}}$. \end{remark}